filpangilinan/optimyappAutoScripts/README.md

 4. Click File and then select Open
 5. Go to the folder that you clone from the branch
-6. Go to the terminal and type "robot -i login tests"
+6. Go to the terminal and type "robot -i login tests" OR
+1. Open the cloned folder
+2. Double click the test.bat